 There is no rain date for our rides & we’ll travel rain or shine.
 Our group leads and volunteers have been briefed on how to manage inclement weather scenarios during Bikeout, whether on the ride or on-site.
 If there is severe weather which poses a significant safety risk to Bikeout riders, you'll hear directly from our team about next steps.

-We do offer a payment plan to break up our ticket price into installments.
+We offer a payment option to allow attendees to pay for their trips over time, which is available automatically at checkout.
+We partner with Affirm to offer this option and you can read more details by visiting their site and reading about monthly payments on our Policies page.
 We also offer 5 Access Grants for each Overnight ride, which include a free Bikeout ticket for individuals from communities typically under-represented in cycling and the outdoors.
+We also have group lead and volunteer opportunities for free and discounted tickets.